TheOdinProject/curriculum/html_css/v2/foundations/css-foundations.md

   color: white;
   background-color: black;
 }

+p {
+  color: red;
+}
 ~~~

 First, we add a self-closing `<link>` element inside of the opening and closing `<head>` tags of the HTML file.
 The `href` attribute is the location of the CSS file, either an absolute URL or, what you'll be utilizing, a URL relative to the location of the HTML file.

 Then inside of the newly created `styles.css` file, you'll notice the syntax is basically the same as the internal CSS method.
-The difference here being we no longer need those `<style>` tags (in fact, there should be no HTML tags within an external CSS file). `styles.css` is just what we went with here.
-You can name the file whatever you want as long as the file type is `.css`.
+The difference here being we no longer need those `<style>` tags (in fact, there should be no HTML tags within an external CSS file). `styles.css` is just what we went with as the file name here.
+You can name the file whatever you want as long as the file type is `.css`, though "style" or "styles" is most commonly used.

 Why is this the preferred method?